 At the sunset viewpoint, we started pitching in our tents post-lunch.
 The air was already thinner and as time passed, it started getting colder and windier.
 People started to gather at the sunset point, waiting for the mesmerizing sunset.

 This picture isn’t put with some filters.
-I really watched one of the best sunsets in my life.
+I watched one of the best sunsets in my life.
 The sky had looked just so magical and I couldn’t find enough words to thank God for bringing me to this place!

 Sunset Views (Eastern side views)